Lanxyuu/pokemon-ost/README.md

 # Pokemon Battle OST Guessing Game!
-A browser-based game that generates random battle soundtracks from the Pokemon main series games and allows the user to guess.
+A browser-based game that generates random battle soundtracks from the Pokemon main series games and allows the user to guess the song.
 Has a casual and timed mode, streak counter, and song history.

 Live on [https://lanxyuu.github.io/pokemon-ost/](https://lanxyuu.github.io/pokemon-ost/).